Pressio/SHAW/docs/content/index.rst

         .. container:: m-col-l-11 m-push-l-1

-            .. note-info:: HIGHLIGHTS AND CAPABILITIES
+            .. block-primary:: HIGHLIGHTS AND CAPABILITIES

 	    *  We use the `velocity-shear formulation in an axi-symmetric domain <{filename}/goveq.rst>`_, leading to a so-called 2.5 dimensional model;